Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ball 95:
 - By Aleiz21.

+ball 96:
+- By Hydr4ze.
+- Collab with AsRen.

 ball 98:
 - By cyanflower.
 - Similar to Cube 2, this ball's redesign is also in reference to cyanflower's general liking of slime, and is also based off his primary usage of Cube 2, nicknamed "Goohead" by him.
 This ball also drools.